Meerewijck

-Meerewijck is the name of a recreation and living quarter in the Dutch province of South Holland.
+Meerewijck is the name of a recreation and living quarter of Leimuiden in the Dutch province of South Holland.
 It is a part of the municipality of Kaag en Braassem, and is situated about 12 km south-west of Amsterdam.

 Meerewijck consists of about 100 semi-bungalows which are grouped around a marina at the Ringvaart.
 Via the Ringvaart, several lakes such as the Braassemer Meer, the Westeinderplassen, and the Kagerplassen can be reached by boat within minutes.